aleascript/resonance/index.md

 ---

-### 2. Identify the stakes
+## 2. Identify the Mises

-Each side identifies the elements of the fiction that support its objective.
+Each side identifies the elements of the fiction that support its objective or hinder the opposing objective.

-These are **Mises**.
+These elements become **Mises**.

+The process is not about finding every possible advantage.

-A Mise can be almost anything that is genuinely present in the fiction:
+It is about identifying what genuinely matters in the current situation.

-- an experience;
-- a relationship;
-- an object;
-- an environmental condition;
-- an emotion;
-- a belief;
-- a wound;
-- a cultural trait;
-- an advantage created by the situation.

-A Mise is not a bonus.

-**It is a piece of fictional truth.**

-> *My character is wounded.*

-> *The bridge is collapsing.*

-> *I know this language.*

-> *The enemy is afraid.*

-> *It is raining.*

-If that fact matters to the situation, it can matter to the resolution.
+A character may have exceptional swordsmanship.

+But if the current conflict is a political negotiation, that ability may not be a Mise.

+A character may have a debt to the person they are negotiating with.

+That relationship might be.

+**The Focus determines what enters the resolution.**

 ---

-### 3. Resolve
+## 3. Resolve

 The relevant Mises determine the size of the resolution pool.